vercel/next.js/docs/basic-features/data-fetching.md

 ---
-description: Next.js has 2 pre-rendering modes: Static Generation and Server-side rendering.
-Learn how they work here.
+description: 'Next.js has 2 pre-rendering modes: Static Generation and Server-side rendering.
+Learn how they work here.'
 ---

 # Data fetching